POORT8/Poort8.Dataspace.NoodleBar/docs/4 - NoodleBar Implementation Stages.md

 Using this setup, authentication and tokens are managed by the Organization Register.
 Data providers can modify their existing APIs to integrate with the NoodleBar system.
 This involves using the enforce API of the Authorization Register to ensure that data is only returned if the enforce API returns an allowed response.

-### Stage 2: Deploy NoodleBar Using an OAuth Server
+### Option 2: Deploy NoodleBar Using an OAuth Server

-The second stage leverages the OAuth protocol for enhanced federated capabilities:
+This option leverages the OAuth protocol for enhanced federated capabilities:

 - **OAuth Identity Server**: Supports OAuth-based authentication and authorization, providing a flexible and scalable solution.
 - **Organization and Authorization Registers**: Continue to manage identities and access control.

-This stage maintains the same core functionalities as Stage 1 but enhances security and interoperability by using the OAuth standard.
+This stage maintains the same core functionalities as option 1 but enhances security and interoperability by using the OAuth standard.
 This allows for seamless integration with external systems, making it suitable for more complex and distributed environments.

-### Stage 3: Deploy NoodleBar Using iSHARE
+### Option 3: Deploy NoodleBar Using iSHARE

 For use cases that demand the highest standards of security and governance, iSHARE can be utilized: